Case Report: Fractured femur head in young rabbit

 How to proceed with such different opinions ?

-At this point, I sent the x-rays to MediRabbit.
-The rabbit could not be seen physically, but it was suggested that the problem appears likely to be the result of a crush or a traumatic injury with detachment of the femur head and displacement of the femur head, accompanied by bone regrowth/malunion.
+At this point, I sent the X-rays to MediRabbit.
+The rabbit could not be seen physically, but it was determined that the problem appears likely to be the result of a crush or a traumatic injury with detachment of the femur head and displacement of the femur head, accompanied by bone regrowth/malunion.

 Neil rabbit would need: